 If you plan to take photographs with your digital device, you will be asked to complete the Camera Use Form.

 The Ohio State University Libraries do not own the copyright to all of the materials in its collections.
 Copyright may belong to the creator, their estate, or assignee, although some materials may fall into the public domain.
 The user assumes full responsibility for any use of the materials, including but not limited to, securing appropriate permissions for use and publication of reproduced materials, and fully crediting sources as required under the Research Registration & Handling Policy.
 If a user makes a request for, or later uses, a photocopy or reproduction of a copyright protected work for purposes beyond those permitted by the copyright owner or any statutory exception, including fair use, that user may be liable for copyright infringement.
 The Ohio State University Libraries do not make any representations as to the validity of third-party copyright claims.

 When you have completed researching for the day, please inform the library attendant that you have finished.
-You may be asked to sign out of the reading room digital log book or swipe out using your BuckID.
+You will be asked to sign out of the reading room log book.